Free & Open

 5. Jump to a section immediately by clicking a chain slot while CHAIN is running.

-The current manual flow is still the right mental model: create a strong A section, duplicate it, make the next state more intense or stripped back, then export a loop or the whole chain.
+The current manual flow is still the right mental model once PRO is unlocked: create a strong A section, duplicate it into later sections, make the next state more intense or stripped back, then export a loop or the whole chain.
+In the free build, Pattern A remains the main editable melody lane.

 Recording